Description of the Adult Community Speech & Language Therapy service

 The Adult Community Speech & Language Therapy (SLT) team provides a service to patients living in their own homes, residential/nursing homes and within a clinic setting.

-A Speech & Language Therapist is uniquely able to offer assessment, advice and intervention in all areas of communication impairment, e.g. for patients who have a new difficulty such as speaking clearly, finding the right words, understanding what is said, speaking fluently.
+A Speech & Language Therapist is uniquely able to offer assessment, advice and intervention in all areas of communication impairment, for example: for patients who have a new difficulty such as speaking clearly, finding the right words, understanding what is said, speaking fluently.

 A Speech & Language Therapist is able to offer advice and intervention for dysphagia in the oral and pharngeal stages only, e.g. patients who have a neurological condition, e.g. CVA/TIA, Parkinson’s disease, Dementia, head injury, patients who have a recent history of recurrent chest infection, patients who cough whilst eating/drinking, patients who have a persistent wet or gurgly voice particularly after eating/drinking, patient/family/carers who report that the patient has a difficulty with eating, drinking and/or swallowing.